Big Takeaway: Our willingness to disengage helps us reengage refreshed.

 We finally got hit.

 The good ole’ coronavirus hit my husband last week, and it was not pretty!
 Thankfully, he’s doing well now, and nobody else in our family has gotten sick.
-In some ways, the virus felt like an unexpected visit from a family member who couldn’t take a hint that it was time to leave three days ago.

 The words, “It’s fine.
 I’m fine.
 Everything is fine.” ran through my mind way too many times, but we made it!

 By the end of our quarantine, Kyle was down in the dumps.
-He still wasn’t feeling 100% and candidly, we had a rough week overall.
+He still wasn’t feeling 100%, and candidly, we had a rough week overall.
 If you’ve had the virus and had symptoms, I’m sure you understand this feeling.

-I decided our family needed a change of scenery.
-I found a lake house about an hour away and spontaneously decided to book it for two nights.
-When we arrived at the lake house, it felt like our family let out a collective exhale.
+When we arrived at the quiet, secluded lake house, it felt like our family let out a collective exhale.
 Even Luke, our almost one-year-old, started laughing and clapping and was visibly excited to be in a new space.

 After three days of enjoying a mountain view, playing games, making our own pizzas, sitting by a bright orange fire, and enjoying the little moments in life we often breeze by, we felt grateful, refreshed, and ready to jump back into our normal routine.

-He retreated to pray through grief (Matthew 14:1-13), before making big decisions like choosing his apostles (Luke:6-12-13), and to simply spend time with his Father (Luke 5:16).
+He retreated to simply spend time with his Father (Luke 5:16).

-Our willingness to disengage helps us reengage refreshed!
+Our willingness to disengage helps us reengage refreshed.

 Reflect: How can you give yourself the gift of a retreat this week?
 What is something you can do to refresh your faith?